 The Employment Rights Act 1996 contains the relevant law and it puts employees in a strong position in most situations where a deduction has been made from pay.

 If you have concerns about money being taken from your wages without your permission or are already in dispute with your employer on this subject, get in touch with us for advice.
 We can help with all aspects of wages and remuneration.

-You can use the form as a way of asking for Adelle or one of her colleagues to call you back to discuss matters.
+You can use the form as a way of asking us to call you back to discuss matters.
 There is no charge for this and it is without obligation.
 Similarly you can click the button below to get in touch –